ajaygit888/Data-Projects/README.md

 # Sales Insights Project - Data Analysis using SQL
 In this project I analyze sales Insights data from sql database.
 And this project I used some sql function for analyze the sales Insights data.
 And some looks like this...(AGGRIGATIVE FUNCTION, WINDOW FUNCTION, JOINS CLAUSE, WHERE CLAUSE, GROUP BY, ORDER BY, LIMIT).

-  # Find out total_revenue in table.
+  # Analyze total_revenue in a table.
 select sum(t.sales_amount) as total_revenue from transactions as t where t.currency='inr\r' or t.currency= 'usd\r';

-  # Find out total sales_qty in table.
+  # Analyze total sales_qty in a table.
 select sum(sales_qty) as total_sales_qty from transactions;

-  # Find out total revenue each Markets name.
+  # Analyze total revenue each Market code.
-select markets_name, sum(t.sales_amount) as revenue from transactions as t join markets as m on t.market_code=m.markets_code where t.currency='inr\r'or t.currency='usd\r' group by markets_name order by sum(t.sales_amount) desc;
+select markets_code, sum(t.sales_amount) as revenue from transactions as t join markets as m on t.market_code=m.markets_code where t.currency='inr\r'or t.currency='usd\r' group by markets_code order by sum(t.sales_amount) desc;

- # Find out total revenue each markets name by zone.
+ # Analyze total revenue each markets name by zone.
 select m.zone, m.markets_name, sum(t.sales_amount)'revenue',
  row_number() over (partition by m.zone order by sum(t.sales_amount) desc)'Num_zone' from transactions t
  join markets m on t.market_code=m.markets_code where t.currency='inr\r' or t.currency='usd\r' group by m.zone,m.markets_name;

-  # Find out total revenue each year.
+  # Analyze total revenue each year.
  select d.year, sum(t.sales_amount)as revenue from transactions as t join date as d on t.order_date=d.date where t.currency='inr\r'or t.currency='usd\r' group by d.year;

-  # Find out total revenue each Customer_type.
+  # Analyze total revenue each Customer_type.
 select customer_type, sum(t.sales_amount) as revenue from transactions as t join customers as c on t.customer_code=c.customer_code where t.currency='inr\r'or t.currency='usd\r' group by customer_type;

-  # Find out total revenue each Product_type.
+  # Analyze total revenue each Product_type.
 select product_type, sum(t.sales_amount)as revenue from transactions as t join products as p on t.product_code=p.product_code where t.currency='inr\r'or t.currency='usd\r' group by product_type;

-  # Find out total revenue by top 15 customer's.
+  # Analyze total revenue by top 15 customer's.
 select custmer_name, sum(t.sales_amount)as revenue from transactions as t join customers as c on t.customer_code=c.customer_code where t.currency='inr\r'or t.currency='usd\r'